signcl/openbayes-jupyterlab-extensions/packages/jupyterlab-openbayes-theme/README.md

 - Download the source zipball from [jupyterlab/jupyterlab](https://github.com/jupyterlab/jupyterlab)
 - Compare `packages/theme-light-extension` and `packages/theme-dark-extension` side by side
-- Copy and paste updated files and override the old ones in this repo(`sass/urls.scss` and `sass/variables.scss`)
+- Copy and paste updated files and override the old ones in this repo
-- Exec `npm run css` to build css files